DafyddL/Data_402_NoSQL/using_mongodb.md

 ```
 db.characters.find({height: {$gt: 200}})
 ```
+Command runs and find all entries with height greater than 200.
+It returns nothing since the height is stored as a string so cannot be compared to an integer.

 Note, Height has been recorded as a string and there are some missing a height value entirely.
 Can you find out how to convert all the height strings to ints?
 ```
 db.characters.aggregate([{$addFields:{height:{$toInt:"$height", onError : null, onNull: null}}}])
 ```
+Command runs and aggregates through the data, adding a field called height (thus replacing the old one) as the height as an int and sets the value to null if the original height cannot be converted to an int.

 I tried the above command, but it only does not update the database

 We can try updating the height, but it returns errors because some heights are set to "unknown"
 ```
 db.characters.updateMany({},{$set:{height: {$toInt: $height}}})
 ```
+Command runs and applies to all entries, where it tries to set all heights to the integer version of their height.
+Since there are some entries that cannot be converted, the command fails.

 Let's try turning all "unknown" heights to null
 ```